Create data sources

 - ElasticSearch

-This section takes MySQL 8.0 as an example to introduce how to add IP allowlist.
+This section uses MySQL 8.0 as an example.

-New account: Log in to the database using the Root account, and create an account for NineData to access and authorize the corresponding permissions with the following command.
+- New account: Sign in to the database as the root account, create an account for NineData, and grant the required permissions.

 CREATE USER '<account name>'@'<NineData IP address>' IDENTIFIED BY '<access password>';